ST1109/TDengine/docs-en/12-taos-sql/04-stable.md

 ALTER STable stb_name MODIFY COLUMN field_name data_type(length);
 ```

-This command can be used to change (or increase, more specifically) the length of a column of variable length types, like BINARY or NCHAR.
+This command can be used to change (or more specifically, increase) the length of a column of variable length types, like BINARY or NCHAR.

 ## Change Tags of A STable